AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the X-Dragon architecture.
+-   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the X-Dragon architecture.
--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.

-    **Note:** The maximum performance of disks varies based on instance families.
-A single g6 instance can deliver up to 200,000 IOPS.
-For higher storage I/O performance, we recommend that you use g5se.
-For more information, see [g5se, memory optimized instance family with enhanced performance](/intl.en-US/Instance/Instance families.md).
+    **Note:** The maximum performance of disks varies with instance families.
+A single instance of this instance family can deliver up to 200,000 IOPS.
+For higher storage I/O performance, we recommend that you use g6se.

--   Provides high storage I/O performance based on large computing capacity.
+-   Provides high storage I/O performance based on large compute capacity.

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).